 For materials originally filed together but separated under this new arrangement structure, appropriate cross-references are made in the file-level descriptions in the finding aid.

-Programs originally filed separately were kept as such; other programs originally filed together were kept together and labeled 'miscellaneous.'
+Programs originally filed separately were kept as such; other programs originally filed together were kept together.

 Language of material

 Terms governing use, reproduction, and publication

 Description record identifier

 Language of description